Wednesday, May 14, 2025

 Episcopal Relief & Development Donations Needed

-Contributions to the Holiday Match Campaign will benefit the Global Needs Fund–a critical resource to help continue work in Episcopal Relief & Development’s focus areas.
+Contributions to the campaign will benefit the Global Needs Fund–a critical resource to help continue work in Episcopal Relief & Development’s focus areas.
 Support of the campaign will be used by our partners to make a lasting impact through long-term programs in their local communities, focusing on:

 101 Reasons to be an Episcopalian